DarkP00/MCChatCast/README.md

-Using Paramiko for SSH aaccsess and MCRcon for get responce from mc console.
+Using asyncssh for SSH accsess and MCRcon for get responce from mc console.

 Minecraft End: